CipherTrustee/certisfy-verifier/README.md

 # Certisfy Claim Verification And Integration

-This verifier is a complement to the [signer](https://github.com/CipherTrustee/certisfy-signer).
+This verifier reference implementation is a complement to the [signer](https://github.com/CipherTrustee/certisfy-signer).

 The code required for verifying is in [certisfy-js](https://github.com/CipherTrustee/certisfy-js), the required module import and setup is below: